zachhardesty7/tamper-monkey-scripts-collection/README.md

-# Tampermonkey Scripts Collection
+# Tampermonkey Userscripts Collection

 Making life just a little easier on various websites with simple user interface improvements.

 ## Description

 This repo hosts a handful of different script files that Tampermonkey injects into the relevant websites.
-Certain websites just seemed to be missing something or something simple could really improve the functionality.
-I took it upon myself to add these features in the most seamless way possible.
-If you encounter any issues, check the known issues below.
-Uses [Standard JS formatting][standard].
+Certain websites just seemed to be missing something or a simple change could really improve their functionality.
+I took it upon myself to add some of these features as seamlessly as possible.
+If you encounter any problems, check the [known issues below](#known-issues) or [open an issue](https://github.com/zachhardesty7/tamper-monkey-scripts-collection/issues/new).

 ## Getting Started